ColdBox/coldbox-platform/ApplicationTemplateRemote/readme.txt

 Welcome to the ColdBox Application Template For Remote Applications

-This is a skeleton for what we think can be a great template for building enhanced remote applications.
+This is a skeleton for what we think can be a great template for building enhanced remote monitor applications.
 This template gives you a separate folder for the actual coldbox monitor so you can monitor your remote calls and application.

+If you are building a hybrid of MVC with remote GUI's, we recommend using the normal Application Template.

 ******************************************************************************
 Sample Directory Structure For Your Application